-The Quick Start Plug is not included with SAG models but may be ordered separately.
+Note: The Quick Start Plug is not included with SAG models, but may be ordered separately.

-For your v30 laser to properly operate, a +5 VDC voltage input must be applied to the Laser Enable input on the Interface A (DB-9) or Interface B (RJ45) connector before lasing is enabled.
+In order for your Firestar v30 laser to properly operate, a +5 VDC voltage input must be applied to the Laser Enable input on the Interface A (DB-9) or Interface B (RJ45) connector before lasing is enabled.
 In applications where the OEM v30 is integrated into an automated control system and safety interlocks are required, these input signals must be provided by the customer's control system.
-The Quick Start Plug included in the ship kit has a factory-installed shorting jumper wired to enable the Laser Enable input (see Figure 4-2 in the Technical Reference section).
+The Quick Start Plug included in the ship kit has a factory-installed shorting jumper wired to enable the Laser Enable input (see Figure 4-2 in the Technical Reference chapter).
 Connect the Quick Start Plug to the Interface A (DB-9) connector when performing initial start-up and testing of the laser.